 The diagnosis is based on symptoms and sometimes esophageal pH testing.

-The first treatment is avoiding trigger substances (such as alcohol and fatty foods) and taking drugs that reduce stomach acid, but, if these methods fail, doctors sometimes do surgery.
+The first treatment is avoiding trigger substances (such as alcohol and fatty foods) and taking medications that reduce stomach acid, but, if these methods fail, doctors sometimes do surgery.

-The esophagus Throat and Esophagus The throat (pharynx— see also Throat) lies behind and below the mouth.
+The esophagus Throat and Esophagus The throat (pharynx) lies behind and below the mouth.
 When food and fluids leave the mouth, they pass through the throat.
-Swallowing of food and fluids begins voluntarily and... read more is the hollow tube that leads from the throat (pharynx) to the stomach.
+Swallowing of food and fluids begins voluntarily and continues automatically... read more is the hollow tube that leads from the throat (pharynx) to the stomach.
 The lower esophageal sphincter is the ring of muscle that holds the bottom of the esophagus closed so that food and stomach acid do not flow back up the esophagus.
 When people swallow, this sphincter normally relaxes to allow food into the stomach.
 (See also Overview of the Esophagus Overview of the Esophagus The esophagus is the hollow tube that leads from the throat (pharynx) to the stomach.
 Food does not just fall through the esophagus into the stomach.
 The walls of the esophagus propel food to... read more .)

 Gastroesophageal reflux disease (GERD) is common.
 It occurs in 10 to 20% of adults.
-It also occurs frequently in infants, sometimes beginning at birth ( see Gastroesophageal Reflux in Children Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
-Reflux may be caused by the infant’s position during feeding... read more ).
+It also occurs frequently in infants Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
+Reflux may be caused by the infant’s position during feeding... read more , sometimes beginning at birth.